-Trinity College and Trinity Evangelical Divinity School (TEDS) offer a dual Bachelor of Arts/Master of Arts degree that allows a student to take graduate course work toward the MA in Mental Health Counseling (MHC) while completing the BA in Psychology (the Counseling Psychology Emphasis).
+Trinity College and Trinity Evangelical Divinity School (TEDS) offer a dual Bachelor of Arts/Master of Arts degree that allows a student to take graduate course work toward the MA in Mental Health Counseling (MHC) while completing the BA in psychology with the counseling psychology emphasis.

-This Dual Degree program is an accelerated program where undergraduate students, as early as the junior year, may apply to the Mental Health Counseling (MHC) program at TEDS.
-They may also begin taking one graduate course per semester/session from the Divinity School as part of the undergraduate load and, if admitted, may count up to nine of these credit hours toward undergraduate requirements.
+This dual degree program is an accelerated program where undergraduate students, as early as the junior year, may apply to the Mental Health Counseling (MHC) program at TEDS.
+They may also begin taking one graduate course per semester/session from the Divinity School as part of the undergraduate load and, if admitted to the TEDS MA/MHC program, may count up to nine of these credit hours toward undergraduate requirements.

 Interested students are advised to discuss the program with their advisor as early as possible to allow for expedient course planning and to assure that overlapping course requirements can be planned and scheduled.

-Upon completion of 70 hours with a 3.0 GPA and permission of their advisor or department chair, students may submit a Cross-Registration form (juniors need the signature of the College Dean) to request permission to take graduate level courses (up to three graduate credits or one class per semester/session until admitted to the MHC program).
+Upon completion of 70 hours with a 3.0 GPA and permission of their advisor or department chair, students may submit a cross-registration form (juniors need the signature of the college academic dean) to request permission to take graduate level courses (up to three graduate credits or one class per semester/session until admitted to the MA/MHC program).

-Students may apply for acceptance to the Master of Arts (MA) in Mental Health Counseling Degree through Trinity Evangelical Divinity School Admissions and must have a Trinity GPA of 3.0 on a 4.0 scale and 70 hours of undergraduate course work.
-They must also have a positive recommendation from their academic advisor or Psychology Department Chairperson.
+Students may apply for acceptance to the Master of Arts in Mental Health Counseling (MA/MHC) degree through Trinity Evangelical Divinity School admissions; they must have a Trinity GPA of 3.0 on a 4.0 scale and 70 hours of undergraduate course work.
+They must also have a positive recommendation from their academic advisor or Psychology Department chairperson.
 Transfer students may apply for the program if they have 70 hours of undergraduate coursework, a positive recommendation from a former professor or their academic advisor, and a 3.0 GPA for all transferred college work including a 3.0 GPA in Trinity coursework.
 (It is also strongly suggested that the student be a member of Psi Chi.1)

 Psi Chi is the International Honor Society in Psychology.
 Trinity is a registered chapter of Psi Chi.